 - Environmental and energy permitting and approvals.

-Alex works effectively with multi-disciplinary teams of ecologists, land use planners, traffic engineers, and other specialized, technical experts.
-She has obtained a variety of key approvals for her clients, including: environmental compliance approvals, zoning by-law amendments, official plan amendments, and permits under the Niagara Escarpment Planning and Development Act and the Endangered Species Act, 2007.
+Alex works effectively with multi-disciplinary teams of ecologists, hydrogeologists, land use planners, economists, and other specialized, technical experts.
+She has obtained a variety of key approvals for her clients, including: environmental compliance approvals, zoning by-law amendments, official plan amendments, and permits under the Canadian Environmental Protection Act, 1999, the federal Pest Control Products Act, the Ontario Environmental Protection Act, the Niagara Escarpment Planning and Development Act and the Endangered Species Act, 2007.

 In addition, Alex acts as an advocate for clients in regulatory prosecutions, administrative and planning appeals, and judicial reviews.
-She appears in front of administrative tribunals, including the Local Planning Appeal Tribunal and the Environmental Review Tribunal, as well as in court.
+She appears in front of administrative tribunals, including the Ontario Land Tribunal, as well as in court.